 Post-testicular azoospermia treatment

-It can be treated through surgery by reconnecting tubes in the genitals which are currently not allowing the sperm to travel.
-Whilst there are no guarantees, there is a chance of a very good outcome through this surgery.
+In selected cases, this may be treated through surgery by reconnecting tubes in the genitals which are currently not allowing the sperm to travel.

 How is azoospermia diagnosed?